 To combat the ‘summer slide’, United Way has launched three programs to help kids over the summer – United Way’s Feed and Read program which provided nutrition, mentoring, and free books to low income children during the summer school break and a summer learning loss awareness campaign and free access to thousands of digital books on myON for all elementary school children in Brevard.

 Summer Reading Loss Awareness Campaign

 Brevard Public Schools and United Way also teamed up on an initiative to promote the importance of reading over the summer.
-This summer marks the seventh year United Way of Brevard has partnered with Brevard Public Schools to launch an aggressive awareness campaign to help parents understand the devastating effects of summer learning loss.
-The awareness campaign was two-pronged.
+This summer marks the 8th year United Way of Brevard has partnered with Brevard Public Schools to launch an aggressive awareness campaign to help parents understand the devastating effects of summer learning loss.
 The first priority was to ensure parents, especially those of elementary aged school children, understand why it is so critical to keep kids reading over the summer.
 The second goal, which was just as important, was to keep kids reading over the summer.

 Why our work on reducing the Summer Slide is so important:

 To succeed in school and life, children and young adults need ongoing opportunities to learn and practice essential skills.
 This is especially true during the summer months.

 According to Reading is Fundamental, low-income children and youth experience greater summer learning losses than their higher-income peers.
 On average, middle-income students experience slight gains in reading performance over the summer months.
 Low-income students experience an average summer learning loss in reading achievement of more than 2 months.

 Summer learning loss contributes to the achievement gap in reading performance between lower- and higher-income children and youth.
 Research demonstrates that while student achievement for both middle- and lower-income students improves at similar rates during the school year, low-income students experience cumulative summer learning losses over the elementary school grades.